CurtisNewbie/file-server/README.md

 - [ ] Host files on fantahsea by specifying a folder rather than files.
 - [ ] Put *virtual* folder and files together?
 It seems very useful :D, at least better than the pure list of *virtual* folders.
 Implements folder in file_info, then the virtual folder is just a fancier variation of tags ?
 - [ ] Supports adding FsGroup on Webpage.
+- [ ] Supports some sort of sharding ability, allowing the copy of a file distributed in different shards (physical disk) ?